realtechsupport/DataNarratives/README.md

 Text resources:
 The Visual Display of Quantitative Information by Edward Tufte
 The Functional Art: An introduction to information graphics and visualization by Alberto Cairo
+Critical InfoVis by Marian Dörk, Patrick Feng, Christopher Collins, Sheelagh Carpendale
+And others...

 Computing resources:
 Python, Numpy, Pandas, Plotly